alexsaunderswps/User-Guides/finished/markdown_files/vr_headset_initial_setup_guide.md

 ⚠️ **Avatar Creation**: Meta requires the creation of a virtual avatar.
 This avatar is visible in some locations throughout the VR "metaverse" depending on privacy settings.

 ⚠️ **Difficulty with 2FA**: When Meta asks for a 2FA method there may be multiple options presented.
-Only one phone number can be used for SMS/WhatsApp alerta for authentication.
+Only one phone number can be used for SMS/WhatsApp alerts for authentication.
 Ensure you are selecting the correct account for 2FA.
 2FA codes generally last for 30 seconds, if a code is about to expire, wait for a new one to be generated.

 ⚠️ **Internet networks**: If your headset and phone are not connected to the same WiFi network it may not be possible to pair your headset with the app.